MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/delivering-experiences-for-mvnos.md

 If the Home Provider Name does not match the request coming from the client machine, no match is made.

-**Note**
+> [!NOTE]
-Home Provider Names must be globally unique to ensure that a user gets the correct experience.
+> Home Provider Names must be globally unique to ensure that a user gets the correct experience.
 Service metadata will only allow a single service metadata package that uses a given Home Provider Name.

 *Figure 5 Provider Name-based matching for GSM networks* shows an example of devices that request service metadata from the Windows Metadata and Internet Services (WMIS) service, and how each matching request from the device is matched to an experience.